parcel-bundler/parcel

 html (library)

-HTML parser and transformer with JSX support and asset extraction
+HTML and XML parsing, transformation, and asset extraction

 macros (library)